This page contains details of some of the people from the School of Chemical Engineering involved in the CMMCE.

 Professor Kevin Kendall Research Interests: Fuel cell science and technology especially for domestic houses, solid oxide fuel cells (SOFCs), molecular adhesion and fracture, processing of ceramic particles, aggregation in colloidal systems, cementitious materials.

-Dr Mark Simmons Research Interests: Use of advanced flow diagnostic techniques in macro and microscale environments (Particle Image Velocimetry, Particle Tracking, Laser Induced Fluorescence, High speed videography) and data analysis Phenomenological modelling of two phase gas liquid flows at different length scales Single and multiphase mixing in laminar and turbulent (micro) flows
+Professor Mark Simmons Research Interests: Use of advanced flow diagnostic techniques in macro and microscale environments (Particle Image Velocimetry, Particle Tracking, Laser Induced Fluorescence, High speed videography) and data analysis Phenomenological modelling of two phase gas liquid flows at different length scales Single and multiphase mixing in laminar and turbulent (micro) flows

 Professor Colin Thomas